NewMotion/akka-statsd/README.md

 ## Naming conventions

-The New Motion recommands using the following naming conventions:
+The New Motion recommends using the following naming conventions:

 A 'bucket' consists of a namespace part and a hierarchy part